-(C) That have an accountable body or person responsible for financial and operational oversight of the value-based enterprise; and
+(C) That have an accountable body or person responsible for financial and operational oversight of the value-based enterprise; and manufacturer, distributor, or supplier of durable medical equipment, prosthetics, orthotics, or supplies; or a laboratory.

 (D) That have a governing document that describes the value-based enterprise and how the VBE participants intend to achieve its value-based purpose(s).